ikhondker/anypo/docs/landlord/anypo-landlord-development-20240816.md

 		5 	addition user 	29-25

 ## initial
 	in price page no multiple options
 	14.99$/user min 3 user i.e. 45$/Month
 	9.99$/user min 3 user i.e. 29$/Month
 	then per user 6.99$ in a bundle of 3 18$ archive mode 9.99$/month

 ## account creation
 	- 1 month without any add-on
 	- can create 3/6/12 month invoice if no earlier due, which
 	- invoice extend account validity

 ## add-on
 	- add-on is NOT monthly basis
 	- can add/remove any time
 	- if current billing is one month will be added from next bill. do the same when cancel
 	- if current billing is 3/6/12 month, the account validity is reduce accordingly. reverse when cancel
 	- what happened if not enough days to adjust => add next cycle
-						- what happened if multiple addone is bought consecutively?
+	- what happened if multiple add-on is bought consecutively?
-						- everything is in services.index when account_id <> ''
+	- Everything is in services.index when account_id <> ''

 # 10. container width()
 ====================================================================